joemeyer1/gpt2-poetry/README.md

 # gpt2-poetry

+Summary: This software generates free verse poetry (as chunks of text) using GPT-2, a transformer-based neural network.

 To Install:

 1) Install python version >= 3.6.8 from: https://www.python.org/downloads/ .
 (To install a specific Python version, i.e. '3.6.8', you can just go to this url, command-f then type your version, i.e. '3.6.8' - there will only be one match.)